joshukraine/ofreport.com-v1/source/articles/2017-05-spring-family-photos.html.markdown

 This little girl loves to pick flowers!
 {: .caption-text .article-image__caption}

-**"Lo, children are an heritage of the LORD:
+**Lo, children are an heritage of the LORD:
-and the fruit of the womb is his reward."
+and the fruit of the womb is his reward.
 (Psalms 127:3)**
 {: .article-text--centered}